Background

 Stop deportation on your own!

-Most deportations start from Frankfurt Airport – on average 15 people every day (5452 in total in 2016).
+Most deportations start from Frankfurt Airport.
 For the first deportation often regular flights are used, where people travel together with tourists and business people to a country they escaped from or don’t know.
 Deportations are accompanied by German Federal Police officers, who behave more or less violent to enforce the deportation.
 Inside the plane people can try to stop their deportation on their own.
 If passengers don’t travel voluntarily, pilots of many airlines are requested to fly without them – this is also the position of the pilots union “Cockpit”.
 If people don’t sit down and clearly protest against their deportation, there is a good chance that this deportation will be stopped.

 Custody to secure deportation without a crime

-Before a forced deportation or after successfully resisting their deportation, people can be imprisoned for up to 18 months (normally up to 6 months of custody to secure deportation).
-The police can also take deportees to “Ausreisegewahrsam” (imprisonment) up to 4 days without court order.
+Before a forced deportation or after successfully resisting their deportation, people can be imprisoned in so called “Abschiebegefängnissen”.
+The police can also take deportees to “Ausreisegewahrsam” (imprisonment) for some days without court order.
 Their freedom is taken like criminals to ensure their successful deportation.
 Using their right of freedom of movement is treated like a crime.
 This inhuman procedure makes it very difficult to resist against one’s deportation as well as getting adequate counselling.

 Counselling and support